 Notice it actually passed in this ID that it wants to delete, so it's a 200 response.
 If we look at the response here, you can see deleted equals true.
 If we head back to Dynamo and refresh, we have nothing left.
 So, now let's try and add a few things.
 Thing 1, thing 2, and thing 3.
 If we head over to Dynamo, there we go.

 Alright, let's wrap up here.
-In the next lesson we're going to take a slight detour and dive into the off process.
-So, if you're ready to learn a little bit more about the off process, then let's get started in the next lesson.
+In the next lesson we're going to take a slight detour and dive into the auth process.
+So, if you're ready to learn a little bit more about the auth process, then let's get started in the next lesson.